 - Get your book cover by going to Flickr Last 7 Days and picking the third picture

 - Get yourself a free account at Canva, select eBook or book cover, pick a template, and go for your life.
 OR try out this handy Penguin Classics Cover Generator.
 OR use another picture editor of your choice.
 OR just imagine it in your head because you can’t be faffed.
 It’s all good.

-- Once you’ve made your image in Canva, in the top right hand corner, click ‘download’.
-Then head over to the writing forum and show us what you’ve got.
+- Once you’ve made your book cover, head over to Twitter or Facebook and show us what you’ve got!

 Here’s a couple we made in a passionate fit of procrastination:

 ENDLESS potential for work-avoidance, right?

 Now you’ve got a shiny new book cover, can you reverse engineer a story into it?

 Round 1: Their Greatest Extent